Deferred entry

 !

-Request for deferred entry to Primary 1 should be submitted by the 31 January 2024.
+Request for deferred entry to Primary 1 should be submitted by the 31 January of each year.

 Deferred entry to school